provenance-io/docs/blockchain/using-provenance/README.md

 # Using Provenanced

 {% hint style="info" %}
-To get started with Provenance you first need to install Provenance and have access to a Provenance node.
+To get started with Provenance Blockchain you first need to install Provenance Blockchain and have access to a Provenance Blockchain node.

 [See Installing Provenance](../running-a-node/) if you have not installed`provenanced.`